 What Are DUI Checkpoints?

 Generally, these checkpoints consist of roadblocks constructed by law enforcement personnel with the aim of checking vehicles for impaired drivers.
 Here in Colorado, we typically see DUI checkpoints during holidays, extended weekends, or any time that large groups of people might be consuming alcohol in excess.
 Whereas some states have declared these roadblocks to be unconstitutional, the Federal Government has set precedent for allowing such operations.
 While we as American citizens are protected from unnecessary searches and seizures, the courts have ruled that the dangers posed by drunk driving outweigh the inconveniences presented by a DUI checkpoint.
 Any of these roadblocks that you come across have to operate within a strict range of rules and regulations in order to remain legal.
-If you suspect that you were arrested under false suspicions, our team of local lawyers can help!
+If you suspect that you were arrested under false suspicions, our local lawyers can help!

 What Can I Expect?